ToastCreature/Bacterial-blooming/README.md

 # Bacterial-blooming
 This mod brings iron bacteria, and all that yu can do with it, into Vintage Story!

-[Please do not steal my code or assets for AI training data or personal use without asking me first.]
+!!!
+Please do not steal my code or assets for AI training data or personal use without asking me first. !!!

 Below is a detailed guide for what's in the mod, and how to use it!
 -----------------------------------------------------------------------------------------------------------------------------